 "3.4.
 Optional dummy protective device

-An optional dummy protective device may be installed on the test bench for the dynamic frontal test of universal booster cushion when tested on the test bench described on this Annex.
+An optional dummy protective device may be installed on the test bench for the dynamic frontal test of universal booster cushion when tested on the test bench described in this Annex.

 The dummy protective device may be covered with the Polychloropren foam of the lateral impact door as defined in Appendix 3 of this Annex, or an alternative material, at the decision of the technical service.